 What’s the one thing that could drive a prospect to decline your connection request?
-It’s simple: A generic LinkedIn invitation message that’s just waiting for the green light to turn into a sales pitch.
+It’s simple: A generic LinkedIn connection request that’s just waiting for the green light to turn into a sales pitch.

 When you’re fighting for inbox attention, you’ll need to do everything to stand out.
-A message request matters, but only if you can write one that shows your genuine interest in connecting.
+A LinkedIn connection request matters, but only if you can write one that shows your genuine interest in connecting.

-With the ever-helpful internet, there are countless lead generation templates that you could quickly grab inspiration from.
-A simple search on Google would bring your articles on articles about personalizing your LinkedIn invitation message.
+With the ever-helpful internet, there are countless LinkedIn connection request message templates that you could quickly grab inspiration from.
+A simple search on Google would bring your articles on articles about personalizing your LinkedIn invite message.
 However, while resources are abundant, it’s essential to be cautious of turning these into generic messages.

 Personalized greeting + how you know them + why you want to connect + friendly sign off